 Modera Wealth Management is a relatively small company.
 Unlike some wealth management firms, it is not connected to a major bank or global financial institution.
 This means the firm doesn’t have the connections to other financial services that some managers have.
 If, for instance, you want to do commercial banking at the same company from which you get your wealth management services, know that Modera won’t be able to provide that.

-According to the firm's latest SEC filings, there are no disclosure on record for Modera Wealth Management from the past 10 years.
+According to the firm's latest SEC filings, there is no disclosure on record for Modera Wealth Management from the past 10 years.

 Opening an Account With Modera Wealth Management

 To talk to an advisor from Modera, you can fill out a form on the company’s website.
 The form requires you to answer basic questions about your identity and location.
 A box is also provided where you can state if you are interested in wealth management, financial planning or something else.
 There is also an option to write a message to the firm about who you are and what you are looking for in a potential financial advisor relationship.

 Financial Planning Tips

 - As you’re chipping away at getting retirement ready, it can be helpful to know how you’ll need to save to retire comfortably.
 You can use SmartAsset’s retirement calculator to estimate your necessary savings based on a number of factors, such as your location and retirement age.

-- Interested in contributing to a Roth IRA but earn more than the income threshold?
-A backdoor IRA may be a useful tool.
+- Interested in contributing to a Roth IRA but earning more than the income threshold?
+A backdoor IRA may be a useful tool for your situation.